fayskerritt/padplants/README.md

     `room:` "Living Room"\
     `img_url:` "https://images.unsplash.com/photo-1510505751526-76254482fd38?ixid=MXwx..."

-* These keys were the used when adding any more pants to the database.
+* These keys were then used when adding any more plants to the database.

 ### Deploy App to Heroku
 *In Gitpod:*